ameistad/haloy/README.md

 haloyadm init --local-install
 ```

-⚠️ Non-root installations require your user to be in the `docker` group.
-Adding your user to the `docker` group gives root-equivalent access, so only do this for trusted users.
+**⚠️ Security Notice:** Non-root installations require your user to be in the `docker` group.
+Adding your user to the `docker` group gives root-equivalent access to the system, as Docker daemon runs with root privileges.
+Only do this for trusted users in secure environments.

+**User vs System Installation Differences:**
+- **User installation**: Uses `~/.config/haloy/` and `~/.local/share/haloy/`
+- **System installation**: Uses `/etc/haloy/` and `/var/lib/haloy/`
+- **Services**: Both use systemd, but user installation may require manual service setup
+- **Permissions**: User installation runs with your user permissions, system installation runs as root

 ## License